-- 2. Click Show in Analysis.
+- Click on ≡ or above the field heading. - 2.
+Click Show in Analysis.

 The field is now available in sheet view and in Insight Advisor.
 The above the field heading will be removed.

 Assessing table field data before loading data

 To examine your data for potential quality issues such as null or outlier before you load it into Qlik Sense, you view a summary of the data using the Summary data profiling card.